 fisheye film festival aims to “bring the world of films to our screens” and capture the imagination of the local community.
-It does this by through hosting film competitions, as well as showing commercially released films that are socially important and have a relevance to the local audience.
+It does this by hosting film competitions, as well as showing films less likely to be seen at our local mainstream cinema.

-Through the International Film Competition and Creative Challenge, fisheye film festival promotes the work of up-and-coming filmmakers from the UK and around the world, providing a platform for a diversity of films to be shown locally.
+Through the International Film Competition, fisheye film festival promotes the work of up-and-coming filmmakers from the UK and around the world, providing a platform for a diversity of films to be shown locally.

 In addition to the competitions, the eleven day festival holds a variety of film related events that are interactive, entertain, challenge perceptions, but most importantly are enjoyable for people to participate in.

-Through all of these activities, fisheye film festival is offering both filmmakers and audiences alike, the chance to meet and pitch their films against other global entries, whilst enabling audiences to “experience the bigger picture” and discover a world of new films.
+Through all of these activities, fisheye film festival offers filmmakers the chance to meet and pitch their films against other global entries, whilst enabling audiences to “experience the bigger picture” and discover a world of new films.

-The fisheye film festival is now in its fourth year and is getting bigger and better year on year.
+The fisheye film festival is now in its fifth year and is growing and improving year on year.

 2016 saw the introduction of our first international short film competition, which was free to enter and attracted a huge response from filmmakers around the world.
 As a result, we showed around 50 excellent short films and awarded our first laurels.

-Now the main pillars of the festival are in place.
-Building on successes each year, we learn more about our audiences and continue to find new ways to enrich the offering of film culture in our locality, and to inspire participation and creativity through our competitions.
+Now the main pillars of the festival are in place we continue to build on successes each year, to learn more about our audiences.
+We try to find new ways to enrich the offering of film culture in our locality, and to inspire participation and creativity through our competitions.

 key organising team

-fisheye film festival could not happen without the team of volunteers who work tirelessly behind the scenes to plan, organise and market events, then run the festival when it lands every October.
+fisheye film festival could not happen without the team of volunteers who work tirelessly behind the scenes to plan, organise and market events, then run the festival when it lands in and around High Wycombe.